DONATE

 Our Housing Resource Center (HRC) serves as the coordinated point of entry for households experiencing a housing crisis in the Tri-Cities area, providing referral and community resources, homelessness prevention, and rapid rehousing services.
 Families and individuals who are experiencing homelessness or facing a housing crisis in the Tri-Cities area can call the HRC at 804-722-1181, or visit the Crater Area Coalition on Homelessness website for additional resources.

 All callers are strongly encouraged to leave a message with contact information.
-Calls will be returned within 48 hours.
+Calls will be returned as soon as possible.

 Hollybrook Apartments